-From a "community need" perspective, a 1.0 FTE physician is a 1.0 FTE physician.
-In reality, physicians working the same hours in the same specialties may have very different levels of productivity and excess capacity in their practices.
-Measuring this capacity and evaluating opportunities to improve its usage is much cheaper than recruiting incremental providers.
+From a community need perspective, a 1.0 FTE provider is a 1.0 FTE provider.
+In reality, providers, working the same hours in the same specialties, can have very different levels of productivity and excess capacity in their practices.
+Measuring this capacity and evaluating opportunities to improve its usage, is much cheaper than recruiting incremental providers.
 The process for expanding capacity is multifaceted.
 Are schedules not being well managed?
-Are physician or staff incentives a barrier to driving volume?
+Are provider or staff incentives a barrier to driving volume?
 Is office staffing so lean that throughput is difficult?
 Is promotion of the practices adequate?
 Understanding this opportunity starts with practice benchmarking, while strong accountability is required to leverage those opportunities.